CharlesSmartEnv/figma-comment-summary/README.md

 ## 📝 License

-This project is licensed under the MIT License use it however you want, but please note: I don't know what I'm doing and the oAuth flow is heavily vibe coded so
+This project is licensed under the MIT License use it however you want, but please note: I don't know what I'm doing and the oAuth flow is heavily vibe coded so take caution when using it for published plugins and code.